 Write or call the company and clearly state your complaint.
 It is important to use the word ‘complaint’ so the company knows you are beginning the complaints procedure.

-The Commissioner can make binding decisions only where the amount involved is less than $20,000.
-However, in some cases the Commissioner can make decisions on amounts between $20,000 and $50,000.
-If your complaint relates to an issue that arose before 18 April 2005, the Commissioner can only consider claims involving amounts less than $10,000 (or up to $25,000 if the company agrees).
+The Commissioner may make binding decisions only when the amount involved is not greater than $50,000 (or up to $100,000 if the company agrees).
+However, if your complaint relates to an issue that first arose before 18 April 2005, the Commissioner may consider claims involving amounts not greater than $10,000 (or up to $25,000 if the company agrees).
+In addition, if the complaint relates to an issue that first arose between 18 April 2005 and 30 September 2012, the Commissioner may consider claims involving amounts not greater than $20,000 (or up to $50,000 if the company agrees).